greiginsydney/captureKNX/docs/FAQ.md

 Search the captureKNX.log file (in `/home/pi/captureKNX/log`) for the Group Address, or the text 'The telegram has been discarded'.

 To resolve this issue, export a new project file, copy it to the Pi and restart the captureKNX service.
-See [How do I update the logger with a new project file?](/docs/FAQ.md#How-do-i-update-the-logger-with-a-new-project-file)
+See [How do I update captureKNX with a new project file?](/docs/FAQ.md#How-do-i-update-captureKNX-with-a-new-project-file)

 #### Your captureKNX hasn't seen any traffic to it yet
 A less common cause only manifests in new captureKNX installations.
 Grafana doesn't know a Group Address exists until a Telegram has been sent to it and it's logged in the database.
 If in doubt, toggle the GA on/off or otherwise send it a message.